How do I program devices with a firmware?

 Generally speaking, we need a JTAG to program the devices.
 This is hardware made for programming and debugging purposes.
 You can find and use JTAG on TI Launchpad (cc1310, cc1350, cc2650) and TI SmartRF06EBK boards.
-These can be used to program other hardware targets (eg TI sensortag, Weptech IoT gateway) by using the 10-pin small ARM JTAG cable.
+These can be used to program other hardware targets (eg TI sensortag, Weptech IoT access point) by using the 10-pin small ARM JTAG cable.

 SmartRF Flash programmer 2 from Texas Instruments.
 Note, there are two Flash programmer applications, use

 Flash programmer 2.
 This installs the drivers for the Launchpad as well.

 For this example, we will program a TI Launchpad.
 All the TI Launchpads with CC1310, CC1350, or CC2650 are flashed in the same way.
 To use the JTAG of a Launchpad to program a target on another PCBA, unmount the headers and connect as shown in the section below.

 Flash programmer 2, plug in a Launchpad with a USB cable.

 It should show up in the

 Flash programmer 2 interface.
 In the pane on the left, there will be an item called